dhellmann/ansible-znc-on-znc/README.md

   A fuller name than the nick or ident.

+* znc_client_subscribe_all_channels

+  Automatically subscribe each client to all of the registered channels.
+The benefit of doing this is that the client always has a full scrollback buffer for every channel.
+The down side is that clients connecting to the service will always see all of those channels as joined, which consumes extra bandwidth on mobile devices.
+Set to false to let all remote clients control subscriptions.
+Set per-client to allow different behavior for different clients (see below).
+Defaults to true.

 * znc_networks

   The IRC networks to connect to.
 For each network, specify: